kingluddite/web-dev-notes/cms/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-3.md

 }
 ```

-## Create a sidebar just for blog
+## Create a blog sidebar
-Right now we can only use one sidebar for all of our pages.
-We can use many different sidebars we just create files named `sidebar-SOMENAME.php`.
+Right now we use one sidebar on all our pages.
+We can use different sidebars if we name them  `sidebar-SOMENAME.php`.

-So let's add a different sidebar for our blog page.
+Add a different sidebar for our blog page.

 `home.php`